Ug0Security/openWB-pwn/notes.md

 ok this one is fun.

-few days ago, the infosec community had fun with OpenIA (https://chat.openai.com/chat), lot of pep send ctf problem and such, and the results were actually quite good .
+few days ago, the infosec community had fun with OpenAI (https://chat.openai.com/chat), lot of pep send ctf problem and such, and the results were actually quite good .

 so i tried to ask for regular expression for basic vulnerability like command injection, local file include.